kiranbaby14/Ninjesk-The-endless-runner-ninja/README.md

 *(Important)   I haven't uploaded one folder which has one of the animations(Dance animation at the begining, and avatar of the player )  onto github because it was over 100 mb and I am using the free version of github.
 Sorry for the trouble.

-*(Important) Also because of the above reason i could not upload the Game apk.